olaph-ai/olaph/README.md

 # Olaph
-Olaph learns enforceable policies of normal behaviour from application logs.
+Olaph learns enforceable policies of normal behaviour from live application logs.
 ## Active Monitoring
-Olaph can be run as an active monitor, which learns and enforces access policies for an application running on an Istio-enabled Kubernetes cluster.
+Olaph can be run as an active monitor, which learns online and enforces access policies for an application running on an Istio-enabled Kubernetes cluster.
 ### Prerequisites
 Install Docker Desktop - [installation guide](https://docs.docker.com/get-docker/) and [enable the Kubernetes cluster](https://docs.docker.com/desktop/kubernetes/).
 Once the cluster is up, run the following commands.